jaspector

 Monday-Friday, 8:00 a.m.-4:30 p.m.

-Typical inspection sequence: Typical sequence: Foundation, framing, insulation (non-commercial), and final inspections precede Certificate of Occupancy issuance.
+Typical sequence: Typical sequence: Foundation, framing, insulation (non-commercial), and final inspections precede Certificate of Occupancy issuance.

 Section 150.02 states no construction, remodeling, or major repair may begin in the unincorporated county without a permit.
 Floodplain work must meet all agency requirements before any permit is issued.

-Typical processing time is Not posted; call/email the Building Inspection office for current review timelines..
+Building permit processing times in unincorporated Clark County, KY typically run Not posted; call/email the Building Inspection office for current review timelines..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Clark County, KY.
 The following work is generally exempt: Agricultural property that meets the Kentucky Building Code definition of 'agricultural property', unless it sits within the county's FEMA-designated floodplain, which then imposes all applicable governmental requirements before a permit can be issued..
 Note: Residences on agricultural land are not treated as agricultural buildings and therefore must obtain permits.
+When in doubt, confirm with the local building department before starting work.